 - (1) Fasten the (new) boot to the interconnecting shaft.
 See Boots Install. - (2) Install the tripod assembly onto the interconnecting shaft until it is past the snap ring groove on the shaft (Fig. 8).
-If required the tripod assembly can be tapped onto the interconnecting shaft using a brass drift, on the body of the tripod assembly (Fig. 5).
-Do not hit the outer tripod assembly bearings in an attempt to install tripod on interconnecting shaft.
+If required the tripod assembly can be tapped onto the interconnecting shaft using a brass drift, on the body of the tripod assembly (Fig. 4).
+Do not hit the outer tripod assembly bearings in an attempt to install tripod on interconnecting shaft. - (3) Install a NEW outer tripod assembly to interconnecting shaft retaining snap ring, into the interconnecting shaft snap ring groove (Fig. 9).
+Be sure that the snap ring is fully seated into the snap ring groove around the entire interconnecting shaft.